dsgallups/midix/midix/README.md

 ```

-# Semantic Versioning and Support
+## Semantic Versioning and Support
 `midix` will adhere to semantic versioning.
+This means that I've opted to use major versions, even if this crate does not consider itself feature complete (you might get a midix `v29.3.1` someday)

 ## General feature schedule
 The SUPPORT.md file denotes the length of time major revisions are supported.

 When the major version of the crate is incremented, new features for the previous version(s)
 will likely be neglected.
-If you need a feature for an older version before the end
+If you need a non-breaking feature for an older version before the end
 of its maintenence period, please let me know!

-# Feature roadmap
+## Feature roadmap
 - `no_std`
 - Streamer (midir ext)
 - Interfaces between `MidiSource` and `Midi` (some representable MIDI type, like a file, events, etc.)